Posted: May 24, 2012 7:53 AM by Associated Press

-Mortgage buyer Freddie Mac says the average rate on the 30-year loan fell to 3.75 percent.
-That's down from 3.78 percent last week and the lowest since long-term mortgages began in the 1950s.
+Mortgage buyer Freddie Mac says the rates on the 30-year loan dipped to 3.78 percent.
+That's down from 3.79 percent last week and the lowest since long-term mortgages began in the 1950s.

 Rates on the 30-year loan have been below 4 percent since early December.
-The low rates are a key reason the housing industry is showing modest signs of a recovery this year.
+The low rates are a key reason the housing industry is flashing signs of a recovery five years after the bubble burst.

 PLEASE HELP US MODERATE COMMENTS